 Fast forward several years, after I moved from Washington state to Kansas...

 I go to the local grocery store to get a London broil to smoke, and the butcher says "Huh?
 London broil's not a cut of meat.
 It's a cooking method."

 He went on to tell me, "London broil started gaining popularity back in the (19)30's, and was usually a marinated, broiled flank steak.
 Now, more often than not, a top round roast is the cut of choice.
 It's still marinated, and still broiled.
 And you could still broil a flank steak for "London broil" if you want.
 So, what'll you have?"

-So I decided to keep calling 'em by the same (wrong) name.
+So I keep calling 'em by the same name.
 It can be hard to teach an old, worn out dog a new trick.

-No matter what it's called, in my dimension it's smoked, not broiled, and it's a top round roast, formerly known as "London broil".
+No matter what it's called, it's smoked, not broiled, and it's a top round roast, or flank steak.
 Recipe good for up to 5 pounds of beef.

 1/4 cup Worcestershire sauce